Vitiligo Treatment Market

 Vitiligo Treatment Market Recent Developments

-In July 2022, Incyte Corporation obtained approval from the U.S. Food and Drug Administration (FDA) for Opzelura (ruxolitinib) cream, designed to treat non-segmental vitiligo in adults and pediatric patients aged 12 years and above.
-This milestone marks a significant advancement in dermatological therapeutics, offering a targeted treatment option to help restore skin pigmentation and improve patient outcomes.
+In July 2022, Incyte Corporation received FDA approval for Opzelura (ruxolitinib) cream, formulated to treat non-segmental vitiligo in adults and pediatric patients aged 12 and above.
+This milestone represents a breakthrough in dermatological therapeutics, offering a targeted treatment to restore skin pigmentation and enhance patient outcomes.

-In June 2022, Ahammune Biosciences Private Limited entered into a strategic collaboration with Veeda Clinical Research Limited to conduct human trials for AB1001, a novel experimental topical therapy developed for the treatment of vitiligo.
-This partnership represents a major step toward advancing innovative dermatological solutions and strengthening clinical research capabilities within India’s biopharmaceutical sector.
+In June 2022, Ahammune Biosciences Private Limited entered a strategic collaboration with Veeda Clinical Research Limited to conduct human trials for AB1001, a novel topical therapy developed for vitiligo treatment.
+This partnership marks a significant advancement in innovative dermatological research and strengthens clinical capabilities within India’s biopharmaceutical sector.

 Vitiligo Treatment Market Segment Analysis

-In this report, the Vitiligo Treatment Market has been segmented by Treatment Type, Mode of Administration, Distribution Channel, End User, and Geography.
+In this report, the Vitiligo Treatment Market has been segmented by Treatment, Disease, End User and Geography.

 Others